adammaus/adammaus.github.io/_posts/2014-12-22-passing-xml-to-sql-server.md

 </table>
 {% endhighlight %}

-You can access the “id” nodes by using the following:
+You can access the "id" nodes by using the following:

 {% highlight bash %}
 SELECT r.id.value('.', 'varchar(50)') AS ID